gregorsteiner/MasterThesis/README.md

 <img src="Code & Data/DisasterMap.png" width="600" />

-The outcomes of interest are Mean test scores by county, and achievement gaps between white and black, white and hispanic, male and female, and economically advantaged and disadvantaged students.
+The outcomes of interest are mean test scores by county, and achievement gaps between white and black, white and hispanic, male and female, and economically advantaged and disadvantaged students.